MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

   By default, the point values are assigned in the ascending order of the answer options.

-The score of a question response is calculated by multiplying weight with the point value.
+The score of a question response is calculated by multiplying weight with the normalized point value.
 All the question response scores are added to generate a survey-level score.

 Dynamics 365 Customer Voice allows you to apply survey scoring logic to the following question types:

 - **Net Promoter Score (NPS)**: You can add weight and update the point values, if required.
-The point value of the selected response will be multiplied by the weight to generate the question score.
+The normalized point value of the selected response will be multiplied by the weight to generate the question score.

 - **Rating (Number, Star, and Smiley)**: You can add weight and update the point values, if required.
-The point value of the selected response will be multiplied by the weight to generate the question score.
+The normalized point value of the selected response will be multiplied by the weight to generate the question score.

 - **Single choice question (radio button and drop down)**: You can add weight and define the scoring order (ascending or descending).
 The point value for each answer option depends on the order of the answer option in the survey.
 For example, if there are five answer options and they are in ascending order, option 1 will have point value of 1, option 2 will have point value of 2, and so on.
 If the answer options are in descending order, option 1 will have point value of 5, option 2 will have point value of 4, and so on.
-The point value of the selected response will be multiplied by the weight to generate the question score.
+The normalized point value of the selected response will be multiplied by the weight to generate the question score.

 - **Likert**: You can add weight to each of the statements in a question of type Likert.
 The scoring order and point values are defined in the same way as in the single choice question.
 The point value of the selected response will be multiplied by the weight to generate the question score.

-A few organizations provide the **Not applicable** answer option to the single choice and Likert questions.
-An option to the **Not applicable** answer option is available in the survey designer for single choice and Likert questions.
-This option is added as the last option for the questions.
-If a respondent selects the **Not applicable** answer option, the score is not calculated for that question.

 You can select questions in a survey for which the score needs to be calculated.
 The **Custom score** satisfaction metric holds the value of the survey score.
 After you've received responses to your survey, you can [view the satisfaction metrics report](satisfaction-metrics-report.md) to see the survey score showcasing the average score and trend over a period of time.